 On the 16th May 2018, the BBMF Lancaster is expected to fly over the Derwent Dam in Derbyshire as it will be the 75th Anniversary of the 617 Squadron Dambusters operation.
 More information can be found here.

-As well as 617 squadron which are now at RAF Marham and 17 Reserve Squadron OCU (ZM135, ZM136 & ZM138) which is performing operational test and evaluation at Edwards AFB in the USA, future squadrons will include 207(OCU) Squadron which will stand up at RAF Marham on July 1st 2019, followed by 809 Naval Air Squadron in 2023.
+As well as 617 squadron which are now at RAF Marham and 17 Reserve Squadron OCU (ZM135, ZM136 & ZM138) which is performing operational test and evaluation at Edwards AFB in the USA, future squadrons will include 207(OCU) Squadron which will stand up at RAF Marham in July 2019, followed by 809 Naval Air Squadron in 2023.
 207(OCU) Squadron will initially operate five to six aircraft and within about two years have a full complement of eight F-35Bs at RAF Marham.